-SCeMFiS uses academic, recreational and commercial fisheries resources to address urgent scientific problems limiting sustainable fisheries.
+SCeMFiS utilizes academic, recreational and commercial fishery resources to address presently urgent and emerging scientific problems that could limit sustainable fisheries.

 What We Do